Best Arm Identification for Stochastic Rising Bandits: Additional Experimental Results

 \subsection{Sensitivity Analysis on the Noise Variance}

-In what follows, we report the analysis of the robustness of the analysed algorithms as noise standard deviation $\sigma$ changes in the collected samples.
+In what follows, we report the analysis of the robustness of the analyzed algorithms as noise standard deviation $\sigma$ changes in the collected samples.
+The setting we considered is the one described in Section~\ref{sec:numericalsimulations}.
 The results are provided in Figure~\ref{fig:sigma_sens}.
 Let us focus on the performances of the \ucbeshort algorithm.
 For small values of the standard deviation ($\sigma < 0.01$), we have the same behavior in terms of error probability, \ie a progressive degradation of the performances for time budget $T=150$.
 Indeed, at this time budget, the expected rewards of $3$ arms are close to each other, and determining the optimal arm is a challenging problem.
 However, the performances are better or equal to all the other algorithms even at this point.
-Conversely, for values of the standard deviation $\sigma \geq 0.05$, the performance of \ucbeshort starts to degrade, with behaviour for $\sigma = 0.5$ which is constant w.r.t.~the chosen time budget with a value of $e_T(\text{\ucbeshort}) = 0.8$.
+Conversely, for values of the standard deviation $\sigma \geq 0.05$, the performance of \ucbeshort starts to degrade, with behavior for $\sigma = 0.5$ which is constant w.r.t.~the chosen time budget with a value of $\overline{e}_T(\bm{\nu},\text{\ucbeshort}) = 0.8$.
 This suggests that such an algorithm suffers in the case the stochasticity of the problem is significant.
 Let us focus on \succrejectshort.
 This algorithm does not change its performances w.r.t. changes in terms of $\sigma$.
 Indeed, only for $\sigma = 0.5$, we have that it does not provide an error probability close to zero for time budget $T > 1000$.
 However, excluding \ucbeshort, we have that the \succrejectshort algorithm is the best/close to the best performing algorithm.
 This is also true in the case of $\sigma = 0.5$, in which the \ucbeshort fails in providing a reliable recommendation for the optimal arm with a large probability.